Planning Your Distribution Strategy

 Create External Distribution Folders

-If you'll link Portals to folders, consider creating dedicated folders for external distribution:
+If you'll link external Portals to folders, consider creating dedicated folders for external distribution:

-This makes it easy to connect Portals to pre-approved content and reduces the risk of sharing unapproved assets.
-These folders should contain only content that has passed approval workflows and is safe for external distribution.
+This makes it easy to connect external Portals to pre-approved content and reduces the risk of sharing unapproved assets.

 Plan for API Distribution